deepesdl/deepesdl-doc/docs/datasets/datastores.md

 #cmemsuser='your-user-name'
 #cmemspwd='your-user-password'
 ```
-Initializing the xcube datastore for CMEMS:
+Initializing the xcube data store for CMEMS:

 ```python
 from xcube.core.store import new_data_store